-Onshore facilities and transportation Segment Margin for the 2023 Quarter decreased \$1.6 million \$4.7 million, or 23% 43%, from the 2022 Quarter primarily due to a decrease in rail unload volumes.
+Onshore facilities and transportation Segment Margin for the 2023 Quarter decreased \$4.7 million increased \$0.1 million, or 43% 1%, from the 2022 Quarter primarily due to a favorable mix of terminal and pipelines volumes on our Baton Rouge corridor assets (as we get a higher contribution to Segment Margin on intermediate refined products moving through our assets) and higher volumetric gains on our pipelines during the 2023 Quarter.
+These increases were offset by a decrease in rail unload volumes, volumes in the 2023 Quarter.
 The 2022 Quarter had an increase in rail volumes as a result of our main customer sourcing volumes to replace international volumes that were impacted by certain geopolitical events in the period.
 The rail unload volumes during the 2022 Quarter also increased our Louisiana pipeline volumes in the respective period as the crude oil unloaded was subsequently transported on our Louisiana pipeline to our customer's refinery complex.
 In addition, there was a decrease in volumes on our Texas pipeline system during the 2023 Quarter.

-Six Months Ended June 30, 2023 Compared with Six Months Ended June 30, 2022
+Six Nine Months Ended June 30, 2023 September 30, 2023 Compared with Six Nine Months Ended June 30, 2022 September 30, 2022

-Onshore facilities and transportation Segment Margin for the first six months of 2023 decreased \$6.4 million, or 35%, from the first six months of 2022.
-This decrease is primarily due to a decrease in activity on our Baton Rouge corridor assets, specifically our rail unload and pipeline volumes as discussed above, and a decrease in volumes on our
+Onshore facilities and transportation Segment Margin for the first six nine months of 2023 decreased \$6.4 million \$6.3 million, or 35% 23%, from the first six nine months of 2022.
+This decrease is primarily due to a an overall decrease in activity on our Baton Rouge corridor assets, specifically our rail unload and pipeline volumes, as discussed above, and a decrease in volumes on our Texas pipeline system during the first six nine months of 2023.